-The ACCME states that an employee of a commercial interest may not serve as a planner or speaker for an accredited CME activity when the topic to be discussed is relevant to the products or services of the company.
-Therefore, the SAGES Conflict of Interest Task Force (CITF) declares that no employees of a commercial interest may present in SAGES CME accredited activities when the topic is relevant.
+The ACCME states that an employee/owner of a commercial interest may not serve as a planner or speaker for an accredited CME activity when the topic to be discussed is relevant to the products or services of the company.
+Therefore, the SAGES Conflict of Interest Committee (CIC) declares that no employees/owners of a commercial interest may present in SAGES CME accredited activities.
 This policy is applicable to invited faculty, abstract presenters, and poster authors (if posters are approved for CME).
-Faculty/speakers who serve on a commercial interest’s Board and who receive a salary will be considered an employee.
+Individuals who serve on a commercial interest’s Board and who receive a salary will be considered an employee.

 If a faculty/presenter indicates they serve on an Advisory Board of a commercial interest but are not salaried, or if they have equity interest but are not salaried, then they will not be considered an employee but their presentation must be peer reviewed.

-This policy will be explicit in the Call for Abstracts.
-If a middle author (non presenting or senior) is an employee, then the presenting author may elect to remove that author or participate in a non-CME activity such as the Emerging Technology session.
+If a non-presenting author is an employee, then the presenting author may elect to remove that author or participate in a non-CME activity such as the Emerging Technology session.

 If you have any questions, please contact the SAGES office at 310-437-0544 (ext.
 118) or email: email@example.com.